 London City Airport and NATS to introduce the UK’s first digital air traffic control tower

-- London City Airport is to become the first UK airport to install a digital air traffic control tower – operational in 2019
+- London City Airport is to become the first major UK airport to install a digital air traffic control tower – operational in 2020

 - The digital solution is a multi-million pound investment utilising state-of-the-art 360° HD cameras and sensors on a newly constructed tower